linuxnoodle/study-helper/README.md

 # Study Helper
 Little tool I whipped up in around 20 minutes to help me study.
-Now expanded on for 5 more minutes
+Now expanded on for 5 more minutes.
+Expanded further by waves for about four hours.
-# Configuration Files (plac in the 'cards' folder).
+# Configuration Files (place in the 'cards' folder).
 ```js
 // Blank lines & comments are ignored.